 There is a story about a sculptor that was so renowned for his work.
 While sculpting his piece he did not realize his surroundings.
 There was so much happening around him but he was so engrossed in his work that nothing from his surrounding disturbed his concentration in his work.
-When he was asked how he produced such good work his reply was simply “I am living in the moment, my mind is always in the work but not in the result “.
+When he was asked how he produced such good work his reply was simply “I am living in the present, my mind is always in the work but not in the result “.

 In the story above, we come to realize that is not only skills that the sculptor depends on .His mind is refined and attentive to the present moment that he is able to do quality work.
 Quality work does not only depend on the material we are working for or on, but how much of attention goes to the work.